Font Size:

 Newborn Screening

 An initial (First Test) sample is collected at the birthing facility when the infant is approximately 2 days of age.
 A Second Test sample is collected at the pediatrician’s office at 2 to 6 weeks of age or at the hospital if the patient has extended stay.
 Proper collection of the NBS specimen and accurate demographic information concerning the patient is vital to reporting of results.
-The NBS Laboratory provides collection forms to all providers for collection of the specimens.
+The NBS Laboratory provides collection forms to providers for collection of the samples.

 The NBS Laboratory has the most current equipment and methodologies in place for testing, such as tandem mass spectrometry (MSMS), high pressure liquid chromatography (HPLC), time resolved fluoroimmonoassay (TRF), and DNA- polymerase chain reaction (PCR).

 Each year the Alabama NBS Program identifies approximately 150-200 infants with a metabolic, endocrine, hematological, or other inherited disorder that may not be apparent at birth.
-The program works closely with medical specialists, follow up staff, and primary care providers throughout the state to identify newborns requiring treatment.
+The program works closely with medical specialists, follow-up staff, and primary care providers throughout the state to identify newborns requiring treatment.

-Detailed information on Newborn Screening is available through Alabama Newborn Screening Program or by calling (334) 260-3476.
+Detailed information on Newborn Screening is available through Alabama Newborn Screening Program or by calling (334) 290-3097.

-Page last updated: December 1, 2022
+Page last updated: April 3, 2023